-Develop a career across a range of areas assisting health care professionals who will be providing care for patients in a hospital with a Certificate III in Health Service Assistance HLT33115 at Victoria University Polytechnic.
+Develop a meaningful career helping to care for patients in hospitals, with the Certificate III in Health Service Assistance HLT33115 at Victoria University Polytechnic.

-This course provides an excellent foundation for work in support roles in the health industry.
+This healthcare-assistant course provides a strong foundation for support roles in health settings.
 You’ll learn to work with patients under supervision of professional health staff.

 - transporting patients